April 15, 2014

 This situation muddies the waters and likely makes ethnomusicologists shake their heads.
 At any rate, this track, while it is not in perfect condition, I hope retains the original trallalero sound.
 It was recorded ca. December 1930 in Milan by the Squadra Nuova Sturla, who apparently formed in 1926.
 This recording was made under the auspices, it seems, of a man named Costanzo Carbone (1884-1955).
 Carbone was a journalist, playwright, and a lover of Genoan tradition.
 Several books about him exist, including one co-written by the aforementioned ethnomusicologist and trallalero expert Mauro Balma.

 If you’ve made it this far and have NOT heard the first track from Lomax’s trallalero collection, let me introduce you to a work of brilliance here.
 And for a terrific, fly-on-the-wall performance by a contemporary trallalero group that I like, click here.
-The only other trallalero performance on an available CD that I know if is – of course – on the Secret Museum series, Volume 3, Track 4.
+The only other early trallalero performance on an available CD that I know of is – of course – on the Secret Museum series, Volume 3, Track 4.

 Issue Number: CQ 460